 BRISTOL, Va.
-(WJHL) — U.S. Sen. Mark Warner visited Southwest Virginia on Monday to honor and celebrate the Crooked Road’s 20th anniversary and the launch of the Appalachian Center for HOPE, a non-profit that provides help to those with substance use disorder.
+(WJHL) — U.S. Senator Mark Warner visited Southwest Virginia on Monday, April 22nd to honor and celebrate the Crooked Road’s 20th anniversary and the launch of the Appalachian Center for HOPE, a non-profit that provides help to those with substance use disorder.
+BRHA staff members were pleased to be able to attend the celebration, including Lisa Porter, Executive Director/CEO; Lynn Pannell, Resident Services Director; and Rich Pannell, Development Manager.

 Then Warner made his way to Bristol, where he joined musicians and The Crooked Road‘s leaders to celebrate the initiative’s 20th year in operation.
 The Crooked Road was designated as Virginia’s “Heritage Music Trail” by the Virginia Assembly in 2004, while Warner was governor of the Commonwealth.